 checking the equipment and machinery and ensuring it is maintained and safe

 organising staff and giving instructions and keeping records of work.

 The figures below are only a guide.
 Actual pay rates may vary, depending on:

 where you work

 the size of the company or organisation you work for

 The starting salaries for technical brewers are in the range £19,000 to £24,000 a year.
 Income can be increased through shift allowances and bonuses.
 With experience you could earn around £25,000 to £35,000 a year.
 As head brewer in a large brewery you could earn £45,000 a year or more.
 Salaries can vary depending on the size of the brewery.

-- Most entrants have a degree in a subject such as: brewing and distilling, biological sciences, chemistry, biotechnology, food technology or chemical engineering.
+Many entrants have a degree (SCQF Level 9-10) in a subject such as: brewing and distilling, biological sciences, chemistry, biotechnology, food technology or chemical engineering.

-- Heriot-Watt University runs a degree in Brewing and Distilling.
-For entry you need 5 Highers at AABBC including Maths and one from Biology, Chemistry or Physics plus National 5 English.
+Heriot-Watt University runs a degree (SCQF Level 10) in Brewing and Distilling.
+For entry you need 5 Highers including Maths, and Biology or Chemistry plus National 5 English.
 See university website for widening access entry requirements.

-- If you have a suitable science degree, you can take a postgraduate course in Brewing and Distilling or Brewing and Distilling Entrepreneurship at Heriot-Watt University.
-This is available in full time or distance and flexible learning modes.
+If you have a suitable science degree, you can take a postgraduate courses (SCQF Level 11) in Brewing and Distilling or Brewing and Distilling Entrepreneurship at Heriot-Watt University.
+These are available full time or part time.